glowkeeper/P3D/docs/assignment/assignment.md

 + Animation
 + Scripting

 You are free to use any free or open-source resources you find, but you must reference them properly in your [report](#write-a-report).
 An excellent place to start would be the free assets on the [Unity store](https://assetstore.unity.com/), which you've used throughout the labs.
+You are also free to use your own models, such as those produced by [Maya](https://www.autodesk.co.uk/products/maya/overview) or [Blender](https://www.blender.org/), but you will receive no extra marks for having done so.

 ## Record a Video